-This tip came from the SolidWorks Knowledge base.
+This tip on Manually Updating SolidWorks Toolbox came from the SolidWorks Knowledge base.
 This is a question I receive on a regular enough basis that I felt that it would be worth posting on the Javelin blog.
 This tip as well as many other great tips can be found on the SolidWorks Knowledge base which can be accessed through the SolidWorks Customer Portal at https://customerportal.solidworks.com/.

 Here is the Process to manually update Toolbox:

-Make a copy of your existing 2012 (or older version) Toolbox (NOTE: the entire SolidWorks Data folder) for backup purposes.
+Make a copy of your existing Toolbox 201X (e.g. 2012), NOTE: the entire SolidWorks Data folder, for backup purposes.

 Make sure that you have write access to this file (right mouse button click on the SWBrowser.mdb file, remove the read-only flag if present and click OK to apply the change).
 This file is located the lang/engish folder of the Toolbox directory.

 Update the SWBrowser.mdb file using the UpdateBrowserData.exe utility.
-The utility is located in the Solidworks installation directory in the folder Toolbox\data utilities for example C:\Program Files\SolidWorks Corp\Solidworks 2013\SolidWorks\Toolbox\data utilities.
-Right mouse button click on the executable and select to “Run as administrator”.
+The utility is located in the SolidWorks installation directory in the folder Toolbox\data utilities for example C:\Program Files\SolidWorks Corp\Solidworks 2013\SolidWorks\Toolbox\data utilities.
+Right-click on the executable and select to “Run as administrator”.